 The choice of VRd as the comparator in the PERSEUS trial was clinically relevant according to the clinical experts.
-The methods of randomization involved stratification using ISS at screening (I vs. II) and cytogenetics (standard risk vs. high risk) were considered appropriate.
-There was generally no notable imbalance in the baseline patient demographic and disease characteristics between treatment groups except for the involved FLC in serum, which was not a prognostic factor, according to the clinical experts consulted for this review, the impact of the imbalance in FLC levels would be minimal.
+The methods of randomization involved stratification using ISS at screening (I versus II versus III) and cytogenetics (standard risk versus high risk) were considered appropriate.
+There was generally no notable imbalance in the baseline patient demographic and disease characteristics between treatment groups except for the involved FLC in serum, which was not a prognostic factor according to the clinical experts consulted for this review, and the impact of the imbalance in FLC levels would be minimal.
 As the PERSEUS trial is ongoing, results were only available from an interim analysis for this review.
 At the time of the interim analysis, the median PFS and median OS were not reached in both treatment groups.
-While there was an observed treatment benefit and trend towards an improved OS with D-VRd treatment, supported by improvements in MRD-negativity, the longer-term assessment of treatment effect in terms of both median survival time and hazard ratios is unknown.
-All patients in the D-VRd group received pre-administration medications (e.g., Antihistamines, corticosteroids, analgesics, and drugs for obstructive airway diseases) prior to receiving daratumumab to prevent infusion-related reactions whereas no patients in the VRd group received pre-injections.
-Although the clinical experts indicated that the use of pre-injections would not have an impact on the study results considering the adverse event prophylaxis effects of the preinjected medications, the review team noted that the higher frequency of the use of pre-injections in the D-VRd group may bias the safety results in favour of D-VRd.
-Additionally, a higher proportion of patients in the D-VRd group used immune sera and immunoglobulins than the VRd group, this may bias the safety results in favour of the D-VRd group given immune sera and immunoglobulins could reduce the frequency of adverse events such as infections, as per feedback from the clinical experts.
-Fewer patients received subsequent treatment in the D-VRd group than the VRd group, this may be a potential source of bias for OS results against the D-VRd group.
-The benefit of D-VRd in terms of overall MRD negativity rate was likely over-estimated as a higher proportion of patients in the VRd group than the D-VRd discontinued treatment due to disease progression and patients who did not have the MRD negativity at a given time point were considered as MRD positive in the analysis.
-In the analysis of HRQoL measured using change from baseline in EQ-5D-5L utility score at Maintenance Cycle 34, a notably lower proportion of patients in the D-VRd group () than the VRd group () had lost to follow up at Maintenance Cycle 34 Day 1 (approximately 40 months of treatment), given adverse events and disease progression were the common reasons for treatment discontinuation, the disproportion of missing data between treatment groups would introduce bias in favour of the VRd group.
-Many of the outcomes used in the PERSEUS trial (PFS, MRD negativity rate, OS, VGPR or better rate, DOR, and HRQoL) were identified as clinically important by patients and/or clinicians, however, VGPR or better rate, DOR, and HRQoL were not part of the statistical testing strategy and thus were not adjusted for multiple testing, therefore, the ability to draw conclusions from these results may be limited.
+While there was an observed treatment benefit and trend toward an improved OS with D-VRd treatment, supported by improvements in MRD negativity, the longer-term assessment of treatment effect in terms of both median survival time and hazard ratios is unknown.
+All patients in the D-VRd group received preadministration medications (e.g., antihistamines, corticosteroids, analgesics, and drugs for obstructive airway diseases) before receiving daratumumab to prevent infusion-related reactions, whereas no patients in the VRd group received preinjections.
+Although the clinical experts indicated that the use of preinjections would not have an impact on the study results, considering the adverse event prophylaxis effects of the preinjected medications, the review team noted that the higher frequency of the use of preinjections in the

+D-VRd group may bias the safety results in favour of D-VRd.
+Additionally, a higher proportion of patients in the D-VRd group used immune sera and immunoglobulins compared to the VRd group; this may bias the safety results in favour of the D-VRd group, given that immune sera and immunoglobulins could reduce the frequency of adverse events such as infections, as per feedback from the clinical experts.
+Fewer patients received subsequent treatment in the D-VRd group than the VRd group, which may be a potential source of bias for OS results against the D-VRd group.
+The benefit of D-VRd in terms of overall MRD negativity rate was likely overestimated, as a higher proportion of patients in the VRd group compared to the D-VRd group discontinued treatment due to disease progression, and patients who did not have MRD negativity at a given time point were considered MRD positive in the analysis.
+In the analysis of HRQoL - measured using change from baseline in EQ-5D-5L utility score - in maintenance cycle 34, a notably lower proportion of patients in the D-VRd group () compared to the VRd group () had been lost to follow-up at maintenance cycle 34 day 1 (approximately 40 months of treatment).
+Given that adverse events and disease progression were common reasons for treatment discontinuation, the disproportion of missing data between treatment groups would introduce bias in favour of the VRd group.
+Many of the outcomes used in the PERSEUS trial (PFS, MRD negativity rate, OS, VGPR or better rate, DOR, and HRQoL) were identified as clinically important by patients and/or clinicians.
+However, VGPR or better rate, DOR, and HRQoL were not part of the statistical testing strategy and thus were not adjusted for multiple testing; therefore, the ability to draw conclusions from these results may be limited.